jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-6/section-3b.md

 <!-- By excluding him from the friendship of all the world, it excludes him from the best and most comfortable of all social enjoyments. -->

-16 The disposition to drive men from one another tends to break the bands of human society.
+{{< s v="16" >}} The disposition to drive men from one another tends to break the bands of human society.
 The disposition to anger, hatred, envy, malice, revenge offends by its excess than its shortage.

 The excess <!-- renders a man wretched and miserable in his own mind. --> makes a man as the object of hatred, and sometimes even of horror, to other people.